Tess Holliday

-Ryann Maegen Hoven, known professionally as Tess Holliday and formerly known as Tess Munster (born July 5, 1985), is an American plus-size model, blogger, and make-up artist based in Los Angeles.
+Ryann Maegen Hoven (born July 5, 1985), known professionally as Tess Holliday and formerly known as Tess Munster, is an American plus-size model, blogger, and make-up artist based in Los Angeles.

 Early life

 Holliday was born and raised in Laurel, Mississippi.
 Her mother left her father when Holliday was a young child, and Holliday claims her family moved 40 times before she turned 10.

 In June 1995, her mother was paralyzed and disabled after she was shot twice in the head by her fiancé, who was charged with attempted murder.
 At the age of 10, Holliday and her brother moved back to their grandparents' house in Mississippi while their mother recovered.

-Holliday was bullied from fifth grade on for her weight and pale skin, having a disabled mother and because they lived in a trailer behind her grandparents' house.
+Holliday was bullied from fifth grade on for her weight and pale skin, having a disabled mother, and because they lived in a trailer behind her grandparents' house.
 She left school at the age of 17 and earned her GED.

 Holliday has also alleged that her father verbally abused her for her size, but that her mother encouraged her to become a model.
 Holliday has severed contact with her father.